fbudin69500/VTK-NVidia-StrangePixel/README.md

 or MacOS with NVidia graphics cards.**

-This repository contains a small example to reproduce a strange behavior: The center pixel has a slightly different color than all the other pixels of the image, even though one would expect the generated image to be uniform.
+This repository contains a small example to reproduce a strange behavior: The center pixel has a slightly different color (altered by the background color) than all the other pixels of the image, even though one would expect the generated image to be uniform.

 This can be mitigated by changing the window size to a size that does not generate this problem.
 Strangely enough, there does not seem to be any consistency with this: A certain window size